timruiterkamp/functional-programming/README.md

 - [ ] Build: How many pages are the total of the books
 - [ ] Build: Can you lend all books at once (10 books max)
 - [X] Gemiddelde prijs boeken (This can be done with d3.mean)

-To give a good representation of the progress I've made I capture everyday and write about the progress I made, things I have done and problems I ran into.
-### Week 1

--   Monday
-    -   Talks about the project
-    -   I have connected to the api and started basic analysing the assets of the api
-    -   I did set up a basic server and converted the xml to json to get a better overview
-    ***
--   Tuesday
-    -   Started thinking about questions
-    -   Analysed multiple results I got and decided if I could use it for my possible research case.
-    -   Build basic function to get and filter results from the API
-    -   I ran into some difficulties filtering the right data and ended up in a way too long chain of      maps.
-Then I were introduced to jsonpath, it's a library that searches strings you pass into       it an returns the object.
-    ***
--   Wednesday
-    -   Refactored my code to seperate helper functions from my request functions
-    -   Supported a getAll function so more than 20 results would come in.
-    -   Rethinked my questions and possibilities and ended up chosing an awesome project
-    -   Set up the filter to match my criteria I needed
-    ***
--   Thursday
-    -   Fixed my filter function, it now gives object with matching results instead of seperate            results that could'nt be matched.
-    -   Updated my readme and process while thinking of next steps I should dive into
-    -   Started on the webscraper for amazon to get the prices
-    -   Tried connecting to amazon and ebay API but got stuck in authentication errors
-    -   After multiple tries I decided to create my own scraper with puppeteer and I got the prices!
-    ***
--   Friday
-    -   Finetuned the scraper to select only books and using the filters 'nederlandstaling' and            'tweedehans' on the bol.com website to get realistic results.
-    -   Got an awesome talk about D3 and Observable where I got new insights in the possibilites of        the D3 library.
-    -   I refactored a lot of my code into more functional setup
----

-### Week 2

--   Monday
-    -   Over the weekend I finished my scraper and support one or many searches
-    -   I refactored a lot of code to make it more neat
-    -   On monday I seperated my api from my get requests as this shouldn't intervere eachother
-    -   Build in support for cases where no data is available and when there is data available
-    -   I've got more information about user safety on the web through a talk from Bits of Freedom
-    -   An presentation of D3 showed more in-depth knowledge about the working of certain elements in      the library and some showcases were shown to get us started
-    -   I added my sketches to the readme and updated it with more relevant information
-    -   Started with the D3 library in combination with my own filtered data
-    ***

--   Tuesday

-    ***
--   Wednesday

-    ***
--   Thursday

-    ***
--   Friday

 ## The bol.com scraper
 The bol.com scraper is a little scraper that returns the value of the first hit on bol.com in the book section of the page.